Special Educational Needs and Disabilities

 What are the Academy’s approaches to differentiation and how these will help a child/young person?

-In some subjects students are grouped according to ability to allow teaching to be targeted to their needs.
-At KS4 all students study the core subjects of Maths, English and Science.
+- In some subjects students are grouped according to ability to allow teaching to be targeted to their needs.

 In addition to the normal reporting arrangements what opportunities are there for the parent carer to discuss the child’s/young person’s progress with the staff?